migaweb/BlazorAppAnywhere/README.md

     }
     catch { }
 ```
-C# methods that needs to be called from JavaScript needs to be decorated with JSInvicable attribute.
+C# methods that needs to be called from JavaScript needs to be decorated with the JSInvokable attribute.
 ```csharp
 public class BlazorEventHelper
 {